 Even though measles and mumps are uncommon in the UK, children who are not protected are still at risk of catching the infections.
-Your child needs a second dose of MMR because the vaccine doesn't always work fully the first time.
-Some children who have only one dose of the vaccine might not be protected against one or more of the diseases.
+The second dose of the MMR vaccine gives the best level of protection to the greatest number of people.